mediaopt/paypal-commercetools-connector/README.md

     <a href="https://www.paypal.com/de/business/accept-payments">
     <img alt="PayPal logo" src="https://www.paypalobjects.com/webstatic/de_DE/i/de-pp-logo-200px.png">
   </a><br>

-This is a <a href="https://marketplace.commercetools.com/">connect application</a> to integrate PayPal payment methods and package tracking into Commercetools.
-It follows the folder structure to ensure certification & deployment from commercetools connect team as stated <a href="https://github.com/commercetools/connect-application-kit#readme"> here </a>.
-[PayPal commercetools connector](https://marketplace.commercetools.com/integration/paypal) is also available in the commercetools marketplace.

 </p>

+This is a [connect application](https://marketplace.commercetools.com/) to integrate PayPal payment methods and package tracking into Commercetools.
+It follows the folder structure to ensure certification & deployment from commercetools connect team as stated [here](https://github.com/commercetools/connect-application-kit#readme).

+[PayPal commercetools connector](https://marketplace.commercetools.com/integration/paypal) is available in the commercetools marketplace.

+The payments demo and integration to the commercetools frontend can be seen at https://poc-mediaopt2.frontend.site/  and [github](https://github.com/mediaopt/paypal-commercetools-cofe-integration).

 ## Prerequisites